 Catherine Ceniza Choy is Professor of Ethnic Studies and an Associate Dean of the College of Letters & Science’s Division of Undergraduate Studies.
-Her scholarly specialties include Asian American history, Filipino American studies, race, gender, and migration.
+Her scholarly specialties include Asian American history, Filipino American studies, race, gender, and migration, nursing history, and adoption studies.
 She is the author of the book, Empire of Care: Nursing and Migration in Filipino American History (2003), which explored how and why the Philippines became the leading exporter of professional nurses to the United States.
 Empire of Care received the 2003 American Journal of Nursing History and Public Policy Book Award and the 2005 Association for Asian American Studies History Book Award.
 It is part of the Social Science Research Council’s #coronavirussyllabus under the articles and books heading “Public Health and Inequality.”
 In recent months, Catherine has been interviewed, quoted, and/or had her research on the history of Filipino nurse migration cited in over two dozen media outlets, including stories in The Atlantic, Los Angeles Times, New York Times, and ProPublica, on the role of Filipino health workers in the COVID-19 pandemic.

 Catherine’s second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
 In the last fifty years, transnational adoption—specifically, the adoption of Asian children—has exploded in popularity as an alternative path to family making.
 In a Choice book review, historian Karen Dubinsky writes, “Her book’s strength is in the stories themselves, which Choy narrates with skill and sympathy. . . .
 A useful corrective to one-dimensional, romantic portraits of adoption that saturate popular culture today.
 Summing Up: Highly recommended.
 All levels/libraries.”